Learn About Accessibility

 At Salesforce, equality is one of our core values.
 We want to ensure that everyone is part of the Fourth Industrial Revolution, including our customers and employees with disabilities.
 Internally, we have an employee resource group, Abilityforce, focused on disability inclusion, and we have a team in our User Experience organization dedicated to product accessibility.

 Prioritizing digital accessibility has additional business benefits.
 Designing for accessibility drives innovation because it requires approaching interactions from a contextual, human-centered perspective.
 Accessible design is inherently flexible, providing options and features that allow the user to engage with technology in various ways, across platforms and devices.
 Updating or redesigning technology to be accessible and follow other best practices reduces maintenance and service costs, and improves customer satisfaction.

 As you learn about accessibility, it’s helpful to become familiar with the stories of people with diverse capabilities.
-Whitney Quesenbery has developed a number of personas to represent people who benefit from digital accessibility.
+As you create new apps, web pages, and other products with specific personas in mind, include personas that represent people who benefit from digital accessibility.
 People with disabilities are the largest minority, and it’s important to design and build products that are not excluding a segment of your user population.

 It’s a civil—and legal—right for people with disabilities to have full and equal enjoyment of the goods and services of a place of public accommodation.
 There remains a legal question as to whether the law in question includes websites and mobile apps, as such things did not exist when the law was enacted some 30 years ago.
 Currently, some courts have concluded that if a company’s website or mobile app are inaccessible to people with disabilities, and this inaccessibility impedes access to the goods and services offered by the company at a physical place of public accommodation, then the company may be in violation of the law.
 However, neither the U.S. Congress nor the federal government have offered a firm opinion regarding the issue.